-The newly formed Global Health Office of Pediatrics (GHOPE) is accepting proposals from Emory or Children’s Healthcare of Atlanta (Children's) faculty members to conduct trainee-engaged pilot research, quality improvement initiatives, or programmatic work in global child health that supports sustainable global child health partnerships.
-Applications are due July 1, 2020 by 6:00 PM.
+The newly formed Global Health Office of Pediatrics (GHOPE) accepts proposals from Emory or Children’s Healthcare of Atlanta (Children's) faculty members to conduct trainee-engaged pilot research, quality improvement initiatives, or programmatic work in global child health that support sustainable global child health partnerships.

-Please note: This RFA is being released in tandem with the Center for Clinical Outcomes Research and Public Health (CORPH) 2020 pilot grant RFA, which has different goals and requirements.
+Please note: This RFA was released in tandem with the Center for Clinical Outcomes Research and Public Health (CORPH) 2020 pilot grant RFA, which had different goals and requirements.

 - Focused on global child health

 - Promote strategic alliance and/or sustained partnership between GHOPE and partner organization

 - Have the potential to be expanded/continued in the future (leverage existing resources or lead to new investments from other sources)